avanishreddy07-create/Gesture-controlled-Robotic-Arm/README.md

 This project implements a real-time **gesture-controlled robotic arm** using **Bluetooth and Arduino**.
 Hand gestures captured through a Flex Sensors are processed using **Accelerometer Sensor**, then translated into servo motor movements through an **Arduino**.

-The system demonstrates **human-computer interaction (HCI)** by enabling intuitive, touchless control of robotic hardware.
+The system demonstrates **Human-Computer Interaction (HCI)** by enabling intuitive, touchless control of robotic hardware.

 ---